JulianneSweeten24/CS3/README.md

 # Step 3: Read Articles within MATERIALS
 The articles provide supplemental text explaining the fundamental idea behind this project: negativity bias.
 It also features an article describing how RoBERTa works as a deep learning sentiment model, which was a major component of our project.
 Additionally, there's an article on Welch's t-test and ANOVA.
 References are included, as well.
 # Step 4: Open the DATA Folder
 There are several datasets we produced throughout the project.
-Download reviews_with_severity.csv from the DATA folder.
+Download both reviews_with_severity.csv and IMDB_Dataset.csv from the DATA folder.
 A data appendix is also included to inform about the dataset and exhibit some visualizations.
 # Step 5: Open SCRIPTS Folder
+Download the WelchANOVA.py file and EDA_and_Cleaning_Modified.py file.
+First run EDA_and_Cleaning_Modified.py, which will generate visualizations including IMDB review character count and frequency distributions, a Q–Q plot, and an illustration of the effect of log transformation on the data distribution.

-Download WelchANOVA.py file.
-You will then run this script to perform Welch's ANOVA and a one-sided t-test, which will reveal whether the observed differences are statistically significant.
+You will then run WelchANOVA.py to perform Welch's ANOVA and a one-sided t-test, which will reveal whether the observed differences are statistically significant.

 # Step 6: Conclusions
 Once you have obtained the results from the Welch’s ANOVA and t-tests, the technical component of the deliverable is complete.
 The remaining work involves interpreting these results, using the questions outlined in the rubric’s OUTPUT/DELIVERABLE section as a guide.